sqlsizer/ps-sqlsizer/README.md

 Colors have following meaning:
  - Blue: find all rows that are required to remove that row
  - Red: find all rows that are referenced by the row (recursively)
- - Green: find all depeneded rows on the row
+ - Green: find all dependent rows on the row
  - Yellow: find all related data to the row

 # How to start?